HUJOE003/Portfolio/README.md

 - **JavaScript**: The programming language used for interactive elements.
 - **HTML & CSS**: Markup and styling for the webpage layout.

-## Projects

-### Complex Pandas

-A to-do list app designed to streamline productivity.
-This project uses npm for development and has a Prettier configuration similar to the Airbnb style guide.

-### AI Fitness Coach

-Combining fitness and technology, this project uses OpenAI Assistants, PlanetScale, Next.js 14, Tailwind CSS, and TypeScript to build an AI fitness coach.

-### OpenAI-powered Virtual Coach

-Featuring Rick from 'Rick & Morty,' this project increased user engagement by 25% with Prisma ORM optimizing database interactions and Upstash automating daily fitness reminders.
-Achieved a 30% reduction in query latency and a 20% boost in user retention over six months.

 ## Setup

 # Download and Deploy Instructions